visitscotland/digital-documents/security/secret-management.md

    be carefully considered as they might grant access to public facing services
 3. **Determine the Type**: Identify whether the leaked secret is a production secret, a test secret or a non-secret key.
 4. **Assess the Impact**: Evaluate the severity and potential impact of the leak on systems, data, and user security.
 5. **Open Source**: Identify whether the project is Open Source or not.
-Open Source projects
+An Open-source project needs to address
+6. vulnerabilities quicker than a closed source project because we are disclosing such vulnerability in our Bill of Materials
 6. **Report**: Report the issue to your technical leader to make sure that the issue has been dealt correctly.
 They might help to validate that the proper action has been or will be performed